Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Introduction

-The right panel of \cref{fig:KdV5periodicMP} is a cartoon of the eigenvalue pattern of a periodic double pulse with imaginary interaction eigenvalues.
-The cartoon also shows the first two essential spectrum eigenvalues.
+The right panel of \cref{fig:KdV5periodicMP} is a schematic of the eigenvalue pattern of a periodic double pulse with imaginary interaction eigenvalues.
+The schematic also shows the first two essential spectrum eigenvalues.
 The essential spectrum eigenvalues are approximately equally spaced on the imaginary axis, and, to leading order, their location depends only on the domain length parameter $X$.
-As long as the interaction eigenvalues and the essential spectrum eigenvalues do not get too close, which we can guarantee by choosing the length parameters $X_1$ and $X_1$ sufficiently large, the interaction eigenvalue pattern is as shown in \cref{fig:KdV5periodicMP}.
-As the domain size $X$ is increased, however, the essential spectrum eigenvalues move along the imaginary axis towards the origin.
+As long as the interaction eigenvalues and the essential spectrum eigenvalues do not get too close, which we can guarantee by choosing the length parameters $X_0$ and $X_1$ sufficiently large, the interaction eigenvalue pattern is as shown in \cref{fig:KdV5periodicMP}.
+As the domain size $X$ is increased (moving to the right along the arm of the pitchfork corresponding to the red solid line in \cref{fig:KdV5periodicMP}), however, the essential spectrum eigenvalues move along the imaginary axis towards the origin.
 At a critical value of $X$, there is a collision between one of the essential spectrum eigenvalues and a purely imaginary interaction eigenvalue.
-Since the two eigenvalues have opposite Krein signature, we expect them to leave the imaginary axis upon collision.
+Since the two eigenvalues have opposite Krein signatures, we expect them to leave the imaginary axis upon collision.
 In fact, what occurs is that a brief instability bubble is formed, where the two eigenvalues collide, move off the imaginary axis, trace an approximate circle in the complex plane, and recombine on the imaginary axis in a ``reverse'' Krein collision.
-This brief instability bubble, which we call a Krein bubble, is also a consequence of the block matrix reduction and is shown in cartoon form in \cref{fig:KreinBubbleCartoon}.

-\noi The radius of the Krein bubble in the complex plane and the value of $X$ at which the Krein bubble occurs can also be computed using the block matrix reduction.
+This brief instability bubble, which we call a Krein bubble, is also a consequence of the block matrix reduction, and is shown in schematic form in \cref{fig:KreinBubbleCartoon}.
+The radius of the Krein bubble in the complex plane and the value of $X$ at which the Krein bubble occurs can be computed using the block matrix reduction.
 Similar instability bubbles have been observed in other systems.
 As one example, they are found for dark soliton solutions of the discrete nonlinear Schr{\"o}dinger equation on a finite lattice as the coupling parameter is increased \cite{Johansson1999}; in that case, however, the instability bubbles disappear after a critical value of the coupling parameter is reached (\cite[Figure 2]{Johansson1999}).